Rajvi-P/phylogenetics-final/notebook-log.md

 ## Step 5: Distance-based tree and parsimony-based tree using the ape and phangorn R packages

-**Completed- Parsimony Tree per each Clustalw and Mafft Alignment with selecting NZ_LBFJ01000024.1 as root**
+**Completed- Parsimony Tree per each Clustalw/Trimal and Mafft/Trimal Alignment with selecting CP000309.1 as root**

 Description: The ape and phangorn R packages will create distance-based trees and parsimony-based trees.